Spying on yourself was never this much fun!

 Below this is a list of "tags" you can apply to tree nodes, which allows you to group activities and get a better overview.
 You can apply the currently selected tag to the currently selected tree node using the button.
 Note how this makes the tag the default for all nodes below it too, but you can still categorize sub tree items differently (you can for example mark "firefox" as "surfing" by default, but certain sites below it you can mark as "work").
 The UNTAGGED tag is special in that setting it makes the node assume whatever tag its parents uses.
 You can rename tags similarly to files in windows explorer: by double clicking on an already selected tag (or click the "Rename Tag" button).
 Check the "filter on tag" box to see stats only for the current tag (as opposed to all tags).
 This is useful for seeing the time spent in a particular category.

-HTML export (in the popup menu) works using the current seconds filtering settings, so be sure to set those first.
+HTML export (in the popup menu) works using the current seconds filtering settings (tag, date and keyword filters, but not culling/expansion filters), so be sure to set those first.
+Similarly, database export allows you to export part or all of the database (based on the same filtering settings), that can then later be merged elsewhere.

 Advanced settings can be set by opening them up from the popup: